 Student Concerns or Complaints about Actions Taken on Behalf of San Francisco State University

-Students who have concerns or complaints about their relationships with the university; its policies, practices, and procedures; or its faculty and staff are strongly encouraged to follow the informal concerns and complaints process as outlined at www.sfsu.edu/~vpsa/complaints/.
+Students who have concerns or complaints about their relationships with the University; its policies, practices, and procedures; or its faculty and staff are strongly encouraged to follow the informal concerns and complaints process as outlined at http://vpsaem.sfsu.edu/content/student-concerns-and-complaints

 If after following the informal process, the concern or complaint remains unresolved, students may pursue a formal complaint.
-For questions about the process, please contact the Office of the Senior Associate Vice President & Dean of Students in the Student Services building room 403.
+For questions about the process, please contact the Office of the Associate Vice President for Student Life & Dean of Students in the Student Services building room 403.

 Off-Campus Grievance Procedure for Students